 Notice of Privacy Practices

-THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Premise Health Holding Corp, on behalf of its affiliates and professional associations, corporations, or similarly structured professional organizations with whom it has a managed services agreement is required by law to maintain the privacy of Protected Health Information (“PHI”) and to provide you with notice of our legal duties and privacy practices with respect to PHI.
-References to “Premise Health”, “we”, “us”, and “our” include the employees and workforce members of Premise Health Holding Corp who are involved in providing and coordinating healthcare.
-We are all bound to follow the terms of this Notice of Privacy Practices (“Notice”).
+Premise Health Holding Corp. along with its subsidiaries (“Premise Health”) provide management services to a number of affiliated professional associations, corporations, or similarly structured professional organizations that provide health care services (“Facilities”).
+In certain instances, these Facilities are required by a federal law called HIPAA to maintain the privacy of your protected health information (“PHI”) and to provide you with notice of the legal duties and privacy practices with respect to your PHI.
+In other instances, where the Facilities provide occupational health care to you on behalf of your employer, the Facilities are not covered by HIPAA but are following the same privacy policies as a matter of good business practices.
+References to “Facilities”, “we”, “us”, and “our” include all of the Facilities’ workforce members involved in providing you care.
+All of the Facilities agree to follow the terms of this Notice of Privacy Practices (“Notice”).

-The Notice is also being posted on our website and will be available at our facilities and locations where you receive healthcare products and services from us.
-Upon request, we will provide additional copies of any Notice to you.
-We reserve the right to change our practices and any such change(s) will be published in an updated Notice, which will be provided to you when you obtain care.
+This Notice is also posted on the Premise Health website (https://www.premisehealth.com/) and is available at the Facilities.
+You may ask for additional copies of this Notice.
+We reserve the right to change our practices and the terms of this Notice.
+Any such changes will be published in an updated Notice, which will apply to all PHI we maintain.

 How We May Use and Disclose Your PHI